We collected 21 different things to do in Rhodes so you can get some inspiration for your travel.

 Clearly a must-see for history buffs.
 It also offers hidden treasures for the adventurous.

 The Old town has around 200 streets or lanes that simply have no name.
 Getting lost here is not a defeat; it’s an opportunity.
+This might be the very first of the many things to do in Rhodes town.

 Getting lost here is not a defeat; it’s an opportunity.